 The world can be overwhelming.
 Period!

-Each of us has a can only take so much stimulation.
+Each of us has a can only take so much pressure or stimulation.
 We each have a mental “glass-ceiling”.

 This limit was recognised over 100 years ago by US psychologists Robert Yerkes and John Dillingham Dodgson.
 Their model followed a classic bell curve.
-In plotting performance against arousal they showed that whilst performance does indeed increase with arousal, there is a point at which the increase stops.
-Performance quickly diminishes thereafter as we become overwhelmed by excessive demand.
+In plotting performance against arousal they showed that whilst performance does indeed increase with increases in arousal, there is a point at which the increase stops.
+Performance quickly diminishes thereafter as we become overwhelmed by excessive and often unresolvable demand.

-Person to person the line might plot the same, but the scale is unique.
+Person to person the line on the graph might plot the same, but the scale is unique.
 Quite simply, my capacity to steer myself through the demands of life can be significantly different from yours.

 Overwhelmed and immobilised

-Each of us is the product of infinite influence, a myriad of minute experiences quietly shaped by and shaping our interactions.
-Often punctuated by bigger more visable, and memorable events.
-Each moment of every day we (generally unconsciously) practice our responses.
+Each of us is the product of infinite influence.
+A myriad of minute experiences through our lives, quietly shaped by our interactions and experience.
+Often these are punctuated by bigger more visable, and memorable events.
+Each moment of every day we (generally unconsciously) practice our responses to external stimuli.
 Getting subtly better each time, like the concert pianist preparing their recital until the perfection of their performance is habitual.

-In uncertain times, we all have to work harder to be.
+In uncertain times, we all have to work harder to be ourselves.
 In challenging times, it is harder to engage the reflective and rational.
-Under stress our cognition is never at its best.
+Under stress our cognition is compromised.
 Our habits and heuristics thereafter assume the director’s role in the movies of our lives.
-This includes our directing emotional responses.
+This includes our directing emotional reactions.

 In uncertain times it is easy to become overwhelmed.
-We are too busy trying to make sense of things and in that moment that part of us which might otherwise engage the reflective is disengaged.
+We are so busy trying to survive in those moments that the parts of us which might otherwise engage objective or balanced reflection is disengaged.
 Everything becomes a challenge.
 Even the mundane proves impossible.

 One moment at a time